 The rapid decline in the number of deaths from the peak in 2006 to 2014 makes it important to investigate whether there are any indications of registration failure.
 Although subtle changes in completeness of recording are quite difficult to detect, preliminary investigations suggest that the completeness of reporting of the VR deaths may have declined by between 1% and 1.5% from 2011-2013 before recovering to previous levels.
-In addition, investigations have identified evidence of some failures in the vital registration in 2015 and 2016, which hopefully will be corrected by late registrations in subsequent years.
+In addition, investigations have identified evidence of some failures in the vital registration in 2014-2017, which hopefully will be corrected by late registrations in subsequent years.
 This will need to be monitored going forward.

-The trends in the number of natural and unnatural deaths from the NPR are presented in Figure 4 which shows a continuation of the marked decline since 2006 in the number of deaths due to natural causes in the young adult age group, albeit slowing down in the most recent years.
-This decline is mirrored for children <15 years with a levelling off over a few more years.
-The steady increase in the number of deaths in 60+ age group reflect the strong growth in the size of the population in this age group.
-Furthermore, 2014 was a change point when the number of natural deaths among 60+ years exceeded the number of natural deaths 15-59 years.
-However, the total number of deaths in the 15-59-year age group remains slightly higher than the total in the 60+ year age group.
-The trend in the number of deaths from the NPR are shown by 5-year age group and sex in Appendix 2.
-Striking gender trends are seen in the 15-19 and 20-24 age groups.
-For males, the numbers of natural deaths is observed, reaching a high of nearly 12 000 deaths in 2006.
+The trends in the number of natural and unnatural deaths from the NPR are presented in Figure 4 which shows a marked increase in adult natural deaths in 2020, particularly those over 60.
+For children under 15 the number of natural deaths declined in 2020.
+Also noticeable is a decline in the number of unnatural deaths in 2020 for adults aged 15-59.
+The steady increase in the number of natural deaths in 60+ age group up to 2019, exceeding those aged 15-59 from 2014, reflects the strong growth in the size of the population in this age group rather than an increase in mortality.
+In total, the number of deaths in the 60+ age group exceeded those in the 15-59-year age group from 2018.

+The trend in the number of deaths from the NPR by 5-year age group and sex are presented in Appendix 2.
+Increases in the number of deaths from natural causes in 2020 are seen for males and females in the age groups 35 years and older, with marked increases for age groups 60 years and older.
+Striking differences in trends by gender are seen in the 15-19 and 20-24 age groups.
+For males, the numbers of unnatural deaths are somewhat higher than the number of natural deaths.
+For females, a rapid increase in the number of natural deaths is observed, reaching a high of nearly 12 000 deaths in 2006.
 Since then, the number of female deaths has declined steadily, falling below the number of deaths in 2000.
-Except for the oldest age group, the number of male unnatural deaths is higher than the number of deaths.
+Except for the oldest age group, the number of male unnatural deaths is higher than the number of female unnatural deaths.

-Figure 4: Trend in the number of natural (N), unnatural (U) by broad age group, NPR 2000-2018
+Figure 4: Trend in the number of natural (N), unnatural (U) by broad age group, NPR 2000-2020

-As reported in the previous report the proportion of the VR deaths captured by the NPR increased from 86.3% in 2000 to 99% in 2014 then fell to 97.6% in 2016 (Figure 5).
-The proportion of unnatural deaths captured by the NPR was at a constant level of approximately 80% until 2004, after which it increased gradually to above 90% for 2011 and then fell back to around 90% in 2012 before increasing further to nearly 95% in 2013 and 2014, and then dropping to 92% in 2016.
+As reported in the previous report (covering deaths through 2018) the proportion of the VR deaths captured by the NPR increased from 86.3% in 2000 to 99% in 2014 then to 99.3% in 2017 (Figure 5).
+The proportion of unnatural deaths captured by the NPR was at a constant level of approximately 80% until 2004, after which it increased gradually to above 90% for 2011 and then fell back to around 90% in 2012 before increasing further to nearly 95% in 2013 and 2014, dropping to 92% in 2016 and recovering to 99% in 2017.

-Figure 5: Ratio of NPR to Stats SA data (%) by natural (N), unnatural (U) and total (T) category for all ages, 2000-2016 Note: Unchanged from previous RMS report
+Figure 5: Ratio of NPR to Stats SA data (%) by natural (N), unnatural (U) and total (T) category, 2000-2017